Dangongg/Dangongg/README.md

 - 👋 Hi, I’m Dan
 - 👀 I’m interested in malware, Machine Learning & Lots more.
-- 🌱 I’m currently learning Cpp.
-- ⚡ Fun fact: null
+- ⚡ Fun fact: i like the colour yellow

 <!---
 Dangongg/Dangongg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.